-- a.
-The examination process and related matters is described fully in the document Guidelines and Instructions for the Presbytery Ordination Exams and Related Matters of Ordination, which is Appendix B of this Book of Procedures. - b.
-The examination process for ordination to the office of pastor (teaching elder) is divided into three phases: 1) Preliminary interview of the candidate by the Ordination Examination Committee appointed by the Presiding Minister of Presbytery (hereafter "Committee"); 2) A written examination overseen by the Committee; and 3) An oral examination administered
+- a) The examination process and related matters is described fully in the document Guidelines and Instructions for the Presbytery Ordination Exams and Related Matters of Ordination, which is Appendix B of this Book of Procedures. - b) The examination process for ordination to the office of pastor (teaching elder) is divided into three phases: 1) Preliminary interview of the candidate by the Ordination Examination Committee appointed by the Presiding Minister of Presbytery (hereafter "Committee"); 2) A written examination overseen by the Committee; and 3) An oral examination administered at Presbytery, overseen by the Committee. - c) Steps of the Ordination Examination Process - i.

-- at Presbytery, overseen by the Committee. - c.
-Steps of the Ordination Examination Process - i.
-Local Churches wishing to call previously unordained men to serve as pastors in their churches shall ordinarily have these candidates successfully complete the presbytery ordination exam process (see the CREC BoP Art.XI.2 and Appendix B) before having them move to the area and assume pastoral duties. - ii.
 A local church informs the Presiding Minister of Presbytery that it has a candidate for ordination.
-This must be done no later than four months before the meeting of Presbytery; - The Presiding Minister appoints an Ordination Examination Committee of five to oversee the evaluation; - iv.
-The Committee chooses a chairman; - v.
+This must be done no later than four months before the meeting of Presbytery; - ii.
+The Presiding Minister appoints an Ordination Examination Committee of five to oversee the evaluation; the majority of members of the committee ordinarily have to be ordained ministers/pastors/teaching elders under Book of Procedures Article XI, or recognized as ministers/pastors/teaching elders under Book of Procedures Article XII. - iii.
+The Committee chooses a chairman;

+- iv.
 The Committee interviews the candidate, assessing his educational background and general preparedness to do well at the oral exam.
-This must be completed no later than three months prior to the Presbytery meeting; - vi.
-The chairman of the Committee provides the prescribed CREC written examination to the session; - vii.
-The candidate takes the written exam; - viii.
-The chairman distributes the Sample Questions for Oral Examination document to the Committee members and the candidate; - ix.
+This must be completed no later than three months prior to the Presbytery meeting; - v.
+The chairman of the Committee provides the prescribed CREC written examination to the session; - vi.
+The candidate takes the written exam; - vii.
+The chairman distributes the Sample Questions for Oral Examination document to the Committee members and the candidate; - viii.
 The candidate submits two exegetical papers (see the guidelines for these papers in Appendix B of the BOP), two sermons (one on an Old Testament text, one on a New Testament text), his answers to the written exam, and a written biographical statement explaining his Christian experience, ministerial aspirations, and confessional views (including exceptions to the confessional standards to which he plans to subscribe) to the Committee.
-This must be done no later than two months prior to the Presbytery meeting; - x.
-The Committee works with the candidate, preparing him for an oral examination on the floor of Presbytery; - xi.
+This must be done no later than two months prior to the Presbytery meeting; - ix.
+The Committee works with the candidate, preparing him for an oral examination on the floor of Presbytery; - x.
 When the Committee is satisfied that the candidate will do well at the oral exam at Presbytery, the Committee informs the Presiding Minister, who schedules the exam.
-This must be done no later than one month prior to the Presbytery Meeting; - xii.
-The Committee posts to the CREC Elder Email List a

-- public notice of the candidate's scheduled oral exam at least thirty days prior to the exam; - xiii.
-The oral exam is then conducted on the floor of Presbytery, overseen by the Committee, and allowing questions from the assembled Presbyters; - xiv.
-After the exam, the Presbytery, in executive session with the candidate present, deliberates and votes to either recommend the candidate for ordination, or not; - xv.
+This must be done no later than one month prior to the Presbytery Meeting; - xi.
+The Committee posts to the CREC Elder Email List a public notice of the candidate's scheduled oral exam at least thirty days prior to the exam; - xii.
+The oral exam is then conducted on the floor of Presbytery, overseen by the Committee, and allowing questions from the assembled Presbyters; - xiii.
+After the exam, the Presbytery, in executive session with the candidate present, deliberates and votes to either recommend the candidate for ordination, or not; - xiv.
 The Committee then writes a report of Presbytery's action, and any other relevant information, and sends it to the candidate and the local session.